 As Greek Catholics — bishops, priests, religious and laity — emerged from their hiding after more than four decades of suppression, he continues, we had to explain “who Greek Catholics were, why we were Catholics, what our mission was, and what role this church could play in Ukrainian society.”

 This process grew more complicated.
-After the state recognized the legal identity of Ukraine’s Greek Catholic Church, local governments began to return to the church those properties the Soviet government had transferred to the Orthodox Church of the Moscow Patriarchate when liquidating the Greek Catholic Church in 1946.
+After the state recognized the legal identities of Ukraine’s Greek Catholic churches, local governments began to return to the churches those properties the Soviet government had transferred to the Orthodox Church of the Moscow Patriarchate when liquidating the Greek Catholic churches in the 1940’s.
 Threatened with the loss of parish communities, priestly vocations and income, the Moscow Patriarchate reacted to these property transfers with hostility, fearing the loss of Kyiv itself, which many Russians consider the “mother of all Russian cities.”
 Thus, even the restitution of humble village churches threatened to nullify high level Catholic-Orthodox advances in dialogue after hundreds of years of antipathy.

 The Ukrainian Greek Catholic Church belongs to the family of Catholic and Orthodox churches that descend from the baptism of the Eastern Slavic peoples into the Byzantine form of Christianity in the year 988 in the city of Kyiv.
 These Eastern Slavs, known collectively as the Rus’, had formed a loose confederation of principalities — with Kyiv at its center — that had reached its zenith in the 11th and 12th centuries.
 But even as the Rus’ deferred to the grand prince of Kyiv and the metropolitan archbishop “of Kyiv and all the Rus’,” their princes vied with one another for power and control of the trade routes that linked the Baltic and Black seas.